 From left: outdoor (ambient) CO2 reading.
 Underground train station CO2 reading.

 Perhaps the best way to display the capabilities of the Aranet4 Home is to show the device in use.
-As I mentioned earlier, I’ve taken the device into various settings over the past few weeks and had some fascinating findings.
+As mentioned earlier, I’ve taken the device into various settings over the past year and had some fascinating findings.
 Let’s dive into some of them!

 The first two images, shown above, were taken in an outdoor park in Auckland – the biggest city in New Zealand – and an underground train station.
 I wanted to share the first image because it shows Aranet’s reading in a near-ambient setting.
-As of 2021, the atmospheric carbon dioxide level was just under 415ppm.
-Since then, it’s increased by slightly and now likely sits around 416ppm.
+As of 2021, the average atmospheric carbon dioxide concentration was just under 415 ppm.
+Since then, it’s increased slightly and now likely sits around 417ppm.
+However, this varies depending on location and the diurnal cycle, and you can view local carbon dioxide concentrations here.

-The second image surprised me as I expected an underground train station to have higher CO2 reading.
+The second image surprised me as I expected an underground train station to have a higher CO2 reading.
 I was pleasantly surprised!
-With that being said, the train station was relatively empty (as you can see), and there was a lot of ventilation from the surface.
+That said, the train station was relatively empty (as you can see), and there was a lot of ventilation from the surface.
 I would expect a very different reading in a train station in Seoul!

 From left: CO2 measurement in a domestic flight (during take-off).
 CO2 measurement in a taxi.